wright-jake/arrays-and-lists/README.md

 Looking up an element by its index is O(1) and looking up an element by its value is O(n)

+Iterating Through Lists:

+    for = used when the number of iterations are known

+    for i in list = i has the value of each element

+    for i in range(len(list)) = i has the index of each element

+    while = used when the number of iterations is unknown

 Unique Tools:

     index(element) = returns the index of the specified element in the list